 Borscht is a hearty soup that’s loaded with a variety of root vegetables, cabbage and then seasoned generously with garlic and dill.
 It tastes sweet and sour, and is traditionally served with a dollop of sour cream and pampushky (Ukrainian garlic bread).

-To make this vegetarian borscht you will need quite a few ingredients but most of them are fridge and pantry staples, and are available at any grocery store near you.
+You will need quite a few ingredients but most of them are fridge and pantry staples, and are available at any grocery store.

 White beans, onion, beets, bay leaf, tomato paste, dill, cabbage, potato, carrots, vinegar, salt, pepper, green pepper, garlic, oil, sugar, vegetable broth.

-• Beets: Red beets are the main ingredient in borscht.
-Buy the ones that are firm to the touch.
-You can use yellow beets but it won’t have typical red deep color.
+• Beets: Buy red beets that are firm to the touch.
+You can use yellow beets but they won’t have typical red deep color.

 • Cabbage: Any cabbage like green cabbage or red cabbage works.
 You can also use softer savoy cabbage or Taiwanese cabbage but reduce cook time by 10 minutes as it’s softer.

-• Green pepper: Used to add another layer of flavor to vegetarian borscht.
+• Green pepper: Used to add another layer of flavor.
 You can omit it or use celery instead.

 • Other vegetables: Onion and carrots plus any oil for frying them.

-• Garlic: Lots of fresh garlic to season sweet and sour soup at the end.
+• Garlic: Lots of fresh garlic to season at the end.
 If using more potent garlic like Russian garlic, use less of it.
 Also if you are a garlic lover, use more to taste.

 • Dill: Fresh dill is a must in Ukrainian borscht and is a staple in Ukrainian cuisine.
-Please do not use dried dill weed as soup will not taste good.
-Other fresh herbs like fresh parsley or green onion will taste delicious in this recipe for vegetarian borscht.
+Other fresh herbs like fresh parsley or green onion will taste delicious.

 • Beans: One can of cannellini beans also known as white kidney beans.
 You can also use other meaty beans like red kidney beans or pinto beans.
 Just make sure to drain the slimy liquid and rinse with cold water.
 Or learn how to cook dried beans from scratch.

-• Tomato paste: To add a depth of flavor and enhance the bright color of red beet soup we all know it for.
+• Tomato paste: To add a depth of flavor and enhance the bright color of red beet soup.
 You can also use a can of tomato sauce instead.

-• Vegetable stock: Vegetable broth from a carton, vegetable broth or I also like to use vegetable base diluted with water (use less salt then).
+• Vegetable broth: From a carton, homemade vegetable broth or I also like to use vegetable base diluted with water (use less salt then).

 • Vinegar: White vinegar is added to make soup sour.
 You can also use lemon juice, white wine vinegar, apple cider vinegar and red wine vinegar.